MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/introduction.md

 - *Add a large corpus of academic entities to an existing search solution* - Integrating MAKES can help enhance existing search solutions allowing users access to a large corpus of academic research.

-- *Create a custom index from a subset of the Microsoft Academic Graph* - In some cases you may not need all of the data in MAG, or you would like combine your own private data with data from MAG.
-MAKES allows you to generate an index MAG and private data.
+- *Customization using MAKES build tool* - In some cases you may not need all of the data in MAG, or you would like combine your own private data with data from MAG.
+The MAKES build tool allows users to easily create their own custom indexes, using subsets or super-sets of the Microsoft Academic Graph.
 An example would be to build an index specific to certain Journals or Institutions and include publications from your own organization.

 ## What is MAKES?